Brand Measurement Case Studies

 • The results have been replicated across multiple brands, categories, and channels — it is not a one-off

 Every incrementality result below was measured by direct response standards — the hardest standard there is.
 The brand perspective upside is additive: while driving incremental revenue, these campaigns simultaneously build audience, brand searches, and baseline.
 A 2x return on brand spend is fundamentally more valuable than a 2x return on DR spend — the brand version compounds.
-No other agency believes this.
-No other agency can prove it.

 The Evidence, Brand by Brand

 Every metric is sourced.
 Every claim is verified.
-See the Data Sources appendix below for full bibliographic provenance.

 Case Study 1 · Premium Performance Denim Brand · ~$75M Revenue · DTC + Retail + Wholesale